-Indication Amitiza (Iubiprostone) lbsrela (tenapanor) Linzess (linaclotide) Lotronex (alosetron) Motegrity (prucalopride) Movantik (naloxegol) Relistor (methylnaltrex Symproic (naldemedine) Trulance (plecanatide) Viberzi (eluxadoline) Xifaxan (rifaximin) Zelnorm (tegaserod) Reduction in risk of overt HE recurrence in adults ٢ Treatment of TD caused by noninvasive strains of Escherichia coli in patients ≥ 12 years of age ▶
+Indication Amitiza (lubiprostone) Linzess (linaclotide) Lotronex (alosetron) Motegrity (prucalopride) Movantik (naloxegol) Relistor (methylnaltrex one bromide) Symproic (naldemedine) Trulance (plecanatide) Viberzi (eluxadoline) Xifaxan (rifaximin) Zelnorm (tegaserod) chronic IBS symptoms (generally lasting 6 months or longer) had anatomic or biochemical abnormalities of the gastrointestinal tract excluded, and not responded adequately to conventional therapy§ Reduction in risk of overt HE recurrence in adults ~ Treatment of TD caused by noninvasive strains of Escherichia coli in patients ≥ 12 years of age >

-Effectiveness of Amitiza in the treatment of opioid-induced constipation in patients taking diphenylheptane opioids such as methadone has not been established.
+^{}Effectiveness of Amitiza in the treatment of opioid-induced constipation in patients taking diphenylheptane opioids such as methadone has not been established

-† Injection formulation only.
-Use of Relistor beyond 4 months in the treatment of OIC in patients with advanced illness has not been studied. ‡The safety and efficacy of Zelnorm have not been established in men with IBS-C.

-§ IBS-D is severe if it includes diarrhea and ≥ 1 of the following: frequent and severe abdominal pain/discomfort, frequent bowel urgency or fecal incontinence, disability or restriction of daily activities due to IBS.

-- || Xifaxan should not be used in patients with TD complicated by fever or blood in the stool or diarrhea due to pathogens other than E. coli.
-(Prescribing information: Amitiza 2018, Ibsrela 2019, Linzess 2018, Lotronex 2019, Motegrity 2018, Movantik 2019, Relistor 2018, Symproic 2019, Trulance 2019, Viberzi 2018, Xifaxan 2019, Zelnorm 2019) - Lotronex was approved by the FDA in February of 2000 and was later withdrawn from the market due to numerous reports of serious and fatal gastrointestinal adverse events.
+- † Injection formulation only.
+Use of Relistor beyond 4 months in the treatment of OIC in patients with advanced illness has not been studied. - ‡The safety and efficacy of Zelnorm have not been established in men with IBS-C. - § IBS-D is severe if it includes diarrhea and ≥ 1 of the following: frequent and severe abdominal pain/discomfort, frequent bowel urgency or fecal incontinence, disability or restriction of daily activities due to IBS. - || Xifaxan should not be used in patients with TD complicated by fever or blood in the stool or diarrhea due to pathogens other than E. coli.
+(Prescribing information: Amitiza 2020, Linzess 2020, Lotronex 2019, Motegrity 2020, Movantik 2020, Relistor 2020, Symproic 2020, Trulance 2021, Viberzi 2020, Xifaxan 2020, Zelnorm 2020) - Lotronex was approved by the FDA in February of 2000 and was later withdrawn from the market due to numerous reports of serious and fatal gastrointestinal adverse events.
 Approval of a supplemental New Drug Application (sNDA) was accepted in July 2002 by the FDA to allow restricted marketing of Lotronex to treat only women with severe IBS-D. Physicians are required to complete training before prescribing Lotronex to ensure that the benefits and risks of the agent are considered before administering it to patients (Lotronex FDA press release 2016). - Information on indications, mechanism of action, pharmacokinetics, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.